Friday the 13th Superstitions, Phobias and Irrational Fears

 - There are 13 witches in a coven.

 Friday The 13th Superstitions: Phobias and Irrational Fears

-Another word for the fear of Friday the 13th is friggatriskaidekaphobia and it first appeared in the mainstream source in the year of 1953.
-The longest period of time that can occur without Friday the 13th is fourteen months; at least it’s not 13 months, that would be creepy.
-The average amount of “Friday the 13th” occurs once every 212.35 days every year, but that’s not exact.
+Another word for the fear of Friday the 13th is friggatriskaidekaphobia and it first appeared from a mainstream source in the year of 1953.
+The longest period of time that can occur without Friday the 13th is fourteen months, but at least it’s not 13 months – that would be creepy!
+The average amount of times that a “Friday the 13th” occurs is approximately once every 212.35 days every year, but that’s not exact.

 Check out some of these other phobias and irrational fears that stem from Friday the 13th Superstitions:

 - Dextrophobia: The fear of objects at the right side of your body.

 - Arachibutyrophobia: The fear of peanut butter sticking to the roof of your mouth.